Understanding overtime regulations is necessary to guarantee that workers who put in extra time are compensated fairly.

 Key lessons from this case:

-• This case highlights how complicated overtime laws can be and how an employee may face challenges when they look for fair wages.
+- This case highlights how complicated overtime laws can be and how employees may face challenges when they look for fair wages.

 The US Department of Labor has successfully retrieved $260,221 in unpaid wages for 61 caregivers who are employed by a nurse registry employment agency in Florida called CSI Catalano’s Nurses Registry Inc. (CSI).
 The corporation failed to pay the mandatory time-and-a-half compensation for overtime hours and instead misclassified the caregivers as independent contractors, therefore only paying them straight-time wages for hours worked.